Accompanied driving

 • a photocopy of a valid identity document;

-• a recent copy of the criminal record;
+• a recent copy of your criminal record;

-• for accompanying drivers with a foreign driving licence registered in Luxembourg:
+• if you have a foreign driving licence registered in Luxembourg:

 • a photocopy of a valid identity document;